-- New students are encouraged to apply online for the spring, fall or summer semesters via the Gateway Community College website, GatewayCT.edu-.
+- New students are encouraged to apply online for the spring, fall or summer semesters via the Gateway Community College website, GatewayCT.edu.
 Students may also obtain an application from the Admissions Office at the College Campus, 20 Church Street, New Haven, CT 06510, or from the Gateway website.
 Please note: new students cannot register online. - 2.
 A copy of a student's high school transcript showing graduation date or a copy of a high school diploma or GED must be sent to the Admissions Office at 20 Church Street, New Haven, CT 06510.
 Please note: if you attended high school under another name, please make sure that name is noted on your diploma or transcript.
 Upon receipt of a college transcript showing Associate Degree or higher has been conferred, the high school requirement will be waived.
 Verification of high school completion is required prior to registration for all students in a degree or certificate program. - 3.
-Transfer applicants must request that the registrar of any college or university previously attended forward official transcripts to the Admissions Office.
-In addition, an official high school transcript or copy of high school diploma or GED is required.
-If transfer credit is desired, please notify the Admissions Office.
-Transfer evaluation will be performed for degree or certificate students only.
-New students to Gateway Community College who wish to transfer in credits from another college need to complete and submit a "New Student Transfer Evaluation Request Form."
-An unofficial copy will suffice for advising purposes only. - 4.
 All new applicants are required to pay a \$20 non-refundable application fee.
 Attach a \$20 check or money order, made payable to Gateway Community College, to your application.
-If you have attended another Connecticut Community College, this fee is waived. - 5.
+If you have attended another Connecticut Community College, this fee is waived.
+Online applicants can pay the fee with a cedit card. - 4.
 Students who attended a college outside of the U.S. must have their credits evaluated by WES or CED.
-An official transcript of the evaluation must be sent to the Admissions Office for review. - 6.
-After being admitted, all students are required to take placement examinations in reading, English, and mathematics.
+An official transcript of the evaluation must be sent to the Admissions Office for review. - 5.
+After being admitted, all degree or certificate seeking students are required to take placement examinations in reading, English, and mathematics.
 English and mathematics credits earned from an accredited institution of higher education will be reviewed to determine if a student must take the tests.
 (Students in Business Office Technology may be required to take an additional, specialized proficiency examinations.)
 If test results indicate deficiencies, students will be expected to take an additional course or courses to increase their capability for success in college-level work.
-In lieu of taking placement tests, students may provide evidence college transcript(s), SAT scores, ACT Scores, CLEP, Dantes, or Advanced Placement results.
-If providing SAT or ACT scores, they must be brought to the attention of the Director or Associate Director of Admissions for review. - 7.
+In lieu of taking placement tests, students may provide evidence college transcript(s), \SAT scores, ACT Scores, CLEP, Dantes, or Advanced Placement results. \If providing SAT or ACT scores, they must be brought to the attention of the Director or Associate Director of Admissions for review. - 6.
 New students may be asked to verify immunization status.
-Please refer to section on immunization for guidelines.